-The Tax Installment Payment Plan (TIPP) offers taxpayers the opportunity to enter into an agreement with the City to pay their property taxes in monthly installments.
+The Tax Instalment Payment Plan (TIPP) offers taxpayers the opportunity to enter into an agreement with the City to pay their property taxes in monthly instalments.
 This is done by a pre-authorized withdrawal of funds from taxpayers’ bank account.

 All taxpayers are eligible providing all previous years taxes are paid in full.

 How Does TIPPs work?

 - The plan follows the tax year and runs from January to December each year.

 - January through May’s payments are an estimated amount based on the previous year’s tax levy plus any anticipated changes.